Using annatto seeds for cooking is easy and effective, helping you achieve vibrant food colors the all natural way.

 Bija is a traditional spice of Dominican cuisine that has slowly been replaced for tomato paste in various dishes to achieve food coloring.
 However, using annatto seeds for cooking has retained its appeal for being unprocessed and for its medicinal qualities as an antioxidant and antifungal.
 Bija is also an important spice in Mexico and Belize and used by some cultures in South America as natural medicine.
 Bija can be found in the United States as “achiote” or “annatto seeds” in the spice isle of most Mexican or Latin American supermarkets, as well as in mainstream grocery stores in bigger metro areas.
 If you buy whole seeds you will need to grind them with a pestle and mortar for cooking.
 Most stores carry ground bija.

 Using annatto seeds or bija for cooking is an excellent choice to color meats and fish, rices dishes or soups.
 Just sprinkle a tea spoon of it on your favorite dishes.
-It can be used as an adequate substitute in dishes that call for the more expensive saffron.
+It can be used as an adequate substitute in dishes that call for the more expensive saffron or in dishes where tomato paste is used as a food colorant (as in braised meats).
 A little bit goes a long way, and its peppery taste is often muted when used in small amounts.